 Some two-thirds of the Hungarians in Burgenland are Roman Catholic.
-In 1998, the parish of Alsóőr (Unterwart) came under the jurisdiction of the Head Abbacy of of the Benedictine Order in Pannonhalma, Hungary, opening new possibilities for providing spiritual care to the Hungarian Roman Catholic faithful living abroad.
+In 1998, the parish of Alsóőr (Unterwart) came under the jurisdiction of the Head Abbacy of the Benedictine Order in Pannonhalma, Hungary, opening new possibilities for providing spiritual care to the Hungarian Roman Catholic faithful living abroad.
 The majority of the Hungarian Catholic priests completed their studies in Hungary.
 The need to provide seminary training at the Pazmaneum Institute in Vienna for Hungarian priests for the scattered Hungarian communities abroad has also arisen.
+Since 1948, the archbishopric of Vienna took over the management of the Pazmaneum but in February 2002 the institute was placed again under the authority of the archbishopric of Esztergom in Hungary.

 The Reformed (Calvinist) Church of Burgenland has its only congregation in Felsőőr (Oberwart), while the Lutheran Church has one in Őrisziget (Siget in der Wart).
-The assimilation of these congregations is at an advanced stage because a considerable part of the religious services are conducted in German.
+The assimilation of these congregations is at an advanced stage because many of the Sunday and holiday religious services are bilingual and once a month in the German language.
 Training for the ministers of the Protestant Churches also takes place mainly in Hungary.